Sampling of Itineraries

 Day 1 – The Yosemite Experience

-- Visit the Yosemite Gateway Museum in Groveland, see a spectacular display of the Mi Wok Indian culture, and then continue to the park.
+- Visit the Yosemite Gateway Museum in Groveland, where you will see a spectacular display of the Mi Wok Indian culture, and then continue to the park.

 - Spend the entire day in awe-inspiring Yosemite.
 Use the free trams, shuttle buses, or your car to enjoy the breathtaking splendor of the valley and the diverse wildlife habitat.
 Climb the world famous El Capitan or Half Dome, hike the same trails as pioneer John Muir, go bike riding or horseback riding, or experience our magnificent rivers on a peaceful float down the Merced River or up to class five rapids on the “Wild and Scenic” Tuolumne River.